MaT-PT/forensics_project/README.md

 #### Included tools

-- `regripper`: Extract information from Windows registry files.
+- `regripper`: Extract information from Windows registry files
   - Install the required binaries:
     - **Windows**: Download it from [https://github.com/keydet89/RegRipper3.0](https://github.com/keydet89/RegRipper3.0)
-      - Don't forget to adjust the path in the config file, or put it in `../tools/RegRipper3.0`.
+      - Don't forget to adjust the path in the config file, or put it in `../tools/RegRipper3.0`
-    - **Linux**: Install it with your package manager (eg. `sudo apt install regripper` on Debian/Ubuntu).
+    - **Linux**: Install it with your package manager (eg. `sudo apt install regripper` on Debian/Ubuntu)
   - Optional arguments:
-    - `plugin`: The plugin to use (eg. `userassist`, `recentdocs`, `usbstor`, etc.).
+    - `plugin`: The plugin to use (eg. `userassist`, `recentdocs`, `usbstor`, etc.)
-    - `profile`: The profile to use (eg. `system`, `software`, `ntuser`, etc.).
+    - `profile`: The profile to use (eg. `system`, `software`, `ntuser`, etc.)
     - `all`: Automatically run hive-specific plugins
     - `all_tln`: Automatically run hive-specific TLN plugins (timeline)

-- `srum_dump`: Extract information from the SRUM database.
+- `srum_dump`: Extract information from the SRUM database
   - Install the required binaries:
     - Download it from [https://github.com/MarkBaggett/srum-dump](https://github.com/MarkBaggett/srum-dump)
-      - Don't forget to adjust the path in the config file, or put it in `../tools/srum-dump`.
+      - Don't forget to adjust the path in the config file, or put it in `../tools/srum-dump`
   - Optional arguments:
-    - `reg_hive`: If SOFTWARE registry hive is provided then the names of the network profiles will be resolved.
+    - `reg_hive`: If SOFTWARE registry hive is provided then the names of the network profiles will be resolved
-    - `xlsx_outfile`: Path to the XLS file that will be created.
+    - `xlsx_outfile`: Path to the XLS file that will be created
-    - `xlsx_template`: The Excel template that specifies what data to extract from the SRUM database.
+    - `xlsx_template`: The Excel template that specifies what data to extract from the SRUM database

-- `evtx_dump`: Extract information from Windows event log files as XML or JSON.
+- `evtx_dump`: Extract information from Windows event log files as XML or JSON
   - Install the required binaries:
     - Download it from [https://github.com/omerbenamram/evtx](https://github.com/omerbenamram/evtx)
-      - Don't forget to adjust the path in the config file, or put `evtx_dump.exe` directly in `../tools/`.
+      - Don't forget to adjust the path in the config file, or put `evtx_dump.exe` directly in `../tools/`
-    - Alternatively, you can build it with `cargo install evtx` (see README on GitHub).
+    - Alternatively, you can build it with `cargo install evtx` (see README on GitHub)
   - Optional arguments:
     - `format`: Sets the output format (default: `xml`).
-Possible values: `json`, `xml`, `jsonl`.
+Possible values: `json`, `xml`, `jsonl`
-    - `output`: Writes output to the file specified instead of stdout, errors will still be printed to stderr.
+    - `output`: Writes output to the file specified instead of stdout, errors will still be printed to stderr
-    - `events`: When set, only the specified events (offset relative to file) will be output.
+    - `events`: When set, only the specified events (offset relative to file) will be output

-- `print`: Print a text to STDOUT.
+- `print`: Print a text to STDOUT
   - Arguments:
-    - `text`: The text to print.
+    - `text`: The text to print

-- `print_newline`: Print a newline to STDOUT.
+- `print_newline`: Print a newline to STDOUT

-- `print_filename`: Print the name of the current file/directory to STDOUT.
+- `print_filename`: Print the name of the current file/directory to STDOUT

 - `print_filename_separated`: Print the name of the current file/directory to STDOUT, surrounded by separators: